406 W. 3rd Street,

 The Columbia Theatre was built in 1913 and was a vaudeville/live theatre, an early project from the architectural firm of Rapp & Rapp.
 It had a seating capacity of 1,800.
 It was closed in November 1931.

 In August 1939 it was remodeled into an 834-seat movie theatre and opened on November 22, 1939 as the Esquire Theatre.
 All seats were on a single floor.
 The 1941 & 1943 editions of Film Daily Yearbook list it as ‘Closed’.
-This was because it had been converted into a movie theatre known as the Esquire Theatre on November 25, 1939 with a reduced seating capacity of 834, all on a single level.
 The architects for the Art Deco style conversion were Wetherell & Harrison.
-Interior decorations were by Hanns Teichert.
+Interior decorations were by Hans Teichert.
 It was operated by Paramount Pictures Inc. through their subsidiary A.H.
 Blank.

 Just login to your account and subscribe to this theater.